+- 12. WARNING - RISK OF SUFFOCATION.
+If this spa is equipped with a gas heater, it is intended for outdoor use only, unless proper v entilation can be provided for an indoor installation. - 13.
+WARNING - PREVENT ELECTROCUTION.
 Do not service this product yourself as opening or removing covers may expose you to dangerous voltage or other hazards.
 Refer all servicing to qualified service personnel.

-If the power supply/supply cord(s) are damaged, water is entering the speaker, CD compartment, or any other component in the electrical equipment compartment area, the protective shield is showing signs of deterioration, or there are signs of other potentially hazardous damage to the unit, turn off the circuit breaker from the wall and refer servicing to a qualified service personnel.
+If the power cord is damaged, water is entering the electrical equipment compartment area, the protective shield is showing signs of deterioration, or there are signs of other potentially hazardous damage to the unit, turn off the circuit breaker from the wall and refer servicing to a qualified service personnel.

-The unit should be subjected to periodic routine maintenance once every quarter to make sure that the unit is operating properly.
+The unit should be subjected to periodic routine maintenance once every guarter to make sure that the unit is operating properly.